 Advanced strategy with discipline

-Index numbers, Illustrious 18 context, and practice hands for decisions that should not be guessed.
+Index numbers, Illustrious 18 context, Hi-Lo triggers, and Hi-Opt I/II caveats for advanced decisions that should not be guessed.

 Basic strategy is the floor.
-Deviations are the small set of plays where the True Count says the remaining shoe is different enough to change the default decision.
+A blackjack deviations chart lists the small set of plays where the True Count says the remaining shoe is different enough to change the default decision, including common searches such as 16 vs 10 index.

 Direct answer